Japanese Snake Tattoo

 Japanese Snake Mythology

 Hannya is an archetype within Japanese Noh and Kyōgen theatre.

-She represents a mortal woman who, overcome with jealousy and rage, is possessed by a vengeful demon.
+She represents a woman who, overcome with jealousy and rage, is possessed by a vengeful spirit.

 Because snakes shed their skin, pairing a Hannya one could be to reinforce those themes of transformation.

 Snakes also represent good luck and protection, so perhaps the snake protects the wearer from meeting the same fate as Hannya.